iranges package

 Returns:

-A new IRanges with the restricted intervals.
+A new IRanges with the restricted ranges.

 set_mcols(mcols, in_place=False)[source]